Engineering Notes

 PASTA (Opponent Modeling via Planning and Self-Play, 2024) combined Monte Carlo Tree Search with neural opponent models, achieving superhuman performance in multi-player imperfect-information games beyond poker.

-Open questions remain around non-stationary opponents (how quickly should you update your model?), adversarial robustness (what if the opponent is actively deceptive?), and scalability to many-agent settings where modeling every opponent separately becomes intractable.
+Open questions remain around non-stationary opponents (how quickly should you update your model?) and adversarial robustness (what happens when the opponent is actively deceiving you?).
+Scaling to many-agent settings, where modeling every opponent separately is intractable, remains a separate challenge.

-Opponent modeling is deeply connected to economics through the theory of mechanism design and signaling games.
+Opponent modeling is deeply connected to economics through the theory of signaling games.
 In signaling games (Spence, 1973), a sender with private information chooses a costly signal, and the receiver updates their belief about the sender’s type.
-This is ToM in action — the sender models the receiver’s inference process, and the receiver models the sender’s incentives.
+The sender models the receiver’s inference process; the receiver models the sender’s incentives.

 In neuroscience, ToM maps to the temporoparietal junction (TPJ) and medial prefrontal cortex (mPFC), which activate when humans reason about others’ mental states.
-Computational models of these regions (e.g., OSEM — Online Structured Emotion Model) suggest the brain runs fast, approximate simulations of other agents using generative models — exactly the architecture proposed in neural ToM systems.
+Computational models of these regions suggest the brain runs fast, approximate simulations of other agents using generative models.

 The connection to Bayesian brain theory is striking: just as the brain predicts sensory inputs to minimize surprise (active inference), it may predict other agents’ actions to minimize social prediction error.